Beagle Names – 285+ Perfect Ideas for Your PupLast updated: by Jessi Larson

 The Beagle stands out for its long, floppy ears that make its face extra cute.

-Beagles come in two sizes: 13 inch and 15 inch.
-The smaller sized Beagle stands no taller than 13 inches and weighs only 22 to 30 pounds.
+Beagles come in two sizes: 13 inches and 15 inches.
+The smaller-sized Beagle stands no taller than 13 inches and weighs only 22 to 30 pounds.

 If you have a pup on the smaller side, these small dog names are a fun choice.